 Follow these steps to check the fluids on the Mitsubishi outlander:

 1. Check the brake fluid level by looking at the side of the master cylinder reservoir.
+Make sure the brake fluid is betwecylinder reservoir.
 Make sure the brake fluid is between the MIN and MAX markers on the side.
 If needed, take the cap off the reservoir to see the fluid.

 To determine if the brake fluid is contaminated, test it with brake testing strips.